trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 In a way we are a mixture of both.

 #### Chapter Summary:
-Turing and Darwin dismantled the idea that comprehension is necessary for competence and inverted that it is actually the other way around.
+Turing and Darwin dismantled the idea that comprehension is necessary for competence and inverted that it is  the other way around.
 Competencies create comprehension.
 Evolution is a process that does that, so is human forward engineering.
 Ontologies are inherent in everything, machines, animals etc. but only very few things have their ontology as part of their ontology and are aware of it.
 In a way humans are the only thing we know of that is truly capable of that meta feat.

 ### Chapter 5 - The Evolution of Understanding